Home Contact

-Bathroom Fittings for
+Bathroom Fittings for Historic Houses

 Jonathan Taylor

-Water closets, although outside, were comparatively sophisticated; the valve closet which flushed much as a modern one, was encased in timber to form a seat over the pan which contained water.
+Water closets, although outside, were comparatively sophisticated.
+The valve closet which flushed much as a modern one, was encased in timber to form a seat over the pan which contained water.
 A complicated valve mechanism released the water into a lower chamber when it was flushed.
 Others, such as the pan closet were rinsed with a jug of water by hand.

-House plans for even the more elegant houses of the mid 19th Century show that most people still relied on a single outside closet, but by the early 1860s purpose built rooms were being incorporated at first floor level in some new houses.
+House plans for even the more elegant houses of the mid-19th century show that most people still relied on a single outside closet, but by the early 1860s purpose-built rooms were being incorporated at first floor level in some new houses.
 The common plan-form of terraced houses emerged, incorporating a bathroom in an extension to the rear, with a separate water closet in a small room next to it opening off the landing.
 This arrangement continued throughout the period.
 In recent years these have often been incorporated into the bathroom to create a larger space.

-From the start, these small, purpose-built bathrooms had a radically different character from the soft furnishings of the converted bedrooms of the past due to the problems caused by steam.
-They usually had tiled floors and walls, at least up to dado height, with varnished wallpapers above, or bare floor boards with varnished wall papers.
 Wash basins followed the lines of early wash stands, set in marble tops with elegant cabinets below.
 Baths followed a similar pattern, with copper linings supported on a timber frame and enclosed by a cabinet.
 The combined bath and shower were particularly popular with a series of side sprays and shower options, controlled by taps on the side of the shower cabinet.

 Cabinets became less common as the century progressed as they were considered to harbour dirt.
 Ceramic baths provided the first alternative, followed by enamelled cast iron baths with roll-tops and ball feet, which began to appear from around 1880 onwards.
 Wash basins began to be supported on brackets off the wall, or on fine legs.
 The pedestal support did not appear until much later.